NIAAA Research Supplements to Promote Diversity in Health-Related Research

 To be eligible, the parent award must be active, and the research proposed in the supplement must be accomplished within the competitive segment.
 At the time of submission of a supplement application, the parent award must have a minimum period of 15 months remaining before the project period end date.
 Parent grants entering a no cost extension or that are currently in a no cost extension are not eligible to apply for a diversity supplement.

-Prior to submission of a supplement application the Principal Investigator (PI) is encouraged to contact their Program Official and/or NIAAA diversity supplement staff (contact information listed below) to discuss the proposed supplement including the administrative requirements, research and mentoring plan activities (more detailed information on which can be found below), and eligibility.
+Prior to submission of a supplement application the Principal Investigator (PI) is encouraged to contact their Program Official to discuss questions related to scientific content, overlap with parent grant, and mentorship plans.
+PI is also encouraged to contact NIAAA diversity supplement staff (contact information listed below) to discuss the proposed supplement including the administrative requirements, research and mentoring plan activities (more detailed information on which can be found below), and eligibility.
 Also, the PI and their trainee should work with their university’s office of sponsored research programs at the very outset of planning to submit a diversity supplement application.
 A diversity supplement application to the parent award can be submitted ONLY under the diversity program announcement (PA-23-189).

-Documentation, if applicable, that the proposed research experience was approved by or that an application for such has been submitted to the Institutional Animal Care and Use Committee (IACUC) or human subjects Institutional Review Board (IRB) at the grantee institution must be provided.
+If applicable, documentation must be provided that the proposed research experience was approved by or that an application for such has been submitted to the Institutional Animal Care and Use Committee (IACUC) or human subjects Institutional Review Board (IRB) at the grantee institution must be provided.
 Other human subjects’ requirements (including compliance with NIAAA’s data archiving policy at NOT-AA-23-002) relevant to the parent award must continue to be observed.
 If no need to update approvals is necessary, please specify.

 The PI will be required to submit a separate budget and progress report for the Diversity Supplement as part of the annual type 5 renewal.
 Should the Diversity Supplement awardee receive additional funding, especially an award for which s/he is the PI (like an F31, F32, R or K award), this should be reported immediately to the PO and Grants management officials.